-• Linksys Website - Click the Linksys Website link to visit Linksys's website, www.linksys.com (available if you have an active Internet connection).

-- Online Manual in PDF Format Click the Online manual in PDF format to view this User Guide on-screen.
+- Linksys Website Click the Linksys Website link to visit Linksys's website, www.linksys.com. - Online manual in PDF format Click the Online manual in PDF format to view this User Guide on-screen.
 It is in Adobe Acrobat Portable Document File (.pdf) format, so you will need the free Adobe Acrobat Reader to view the pdf.
-If you do not have the Reader, click the Adobe Website link to download it. - Adobe Website (to obtain a PDF reader if required) If you need to download the Adobe Acrobat Reader to view the User Guide pdf, then click the Adobe Website link.
+If you do not have the Reader, click the Adobe Website link to download it. - Adobe Website (software for viewing PDF documents) If you need to download the Adobe Acrobat Reader to view the User Guide pdf, then click the Adobe Website link.